Just got back from a wonderful trip to South Dakota with Lorrie. I wanted to see Mount Rushmore before it became this:

 I recently decided to try switching from Chrome to Safari for a while… to see if it might buy me a little more battery life on my aging MacBook Pro.
 One of the immediate drawbacks I discovered was realizing how accustomed I had become to the Tab Stack extension for Chrome.
 It’s a simple workaround for MRU (most recently used) tab ordering that moves the active tab to the left after a brief delay (the delays lets you scan through tabs without re-ordering them).
 It’s a bit hacky and I’m sure a lot of people wouldn’t care for the approach, but I’m used to it and immediately noticed its absence in Safari.

-I googled around and didn’t find an equivalent extension for Safari… so I made one.
-I’ve submitted it to Apple’s gallery; we’ll see if they ever accept it.
-I’ve already added an extra hack to mitigate Safari’s insistence on clearing the address bar when tabs are moved (move new tabs immediately) as a version 1.1.
+I googled around and didn’t find an equivalent extension for Safari… so I made one and submitted it to Apple’s gallery.
+I’ve added an extra hack to mitigate Safari’s insistence on clearing the address bar when tabs are moved (move new tabs immediately) as a version 1.1.

 I use Citrix XenApp to connect to a virtual desktop for hospital apps and, being a keyboard junkie, I prefer to have a hotkey to logout from the Citrix session on my Mac.
 I keep having to reinvent this, so I’m “microblogging” it for future me.